New Zealand

 Protect Your Brand

 A unique business identity is vital to the growth of the business.
-Perform due diligence to make sure your brand logo does not accidentally replicate other existent logos.
+Perform due diligence to make sure your brand logo design does not accidentally replicate other existent logos.
 When you are certain that your logo and trademark are one of a kind, don’t forget to register them.
 Registering for a domain name is also crucial for safeguarding your business’s uniqueness.

 RELATED DOCUMENT: New Zealand Trademark Licence Agreement